supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Output is selected on the Job blade, and information displays in the Output blade.](images/v-dr6.png "Job and Output blades")

     > **Note:** Do not make any changes to your VMs in the Azure portal during this process.
-Allow ASR to take the actions and wait for the failover notification prior to moving on to the next step.
+Allow ASR to take the actions and wait for the failover notification before moving on to the next step.
 You can open another portal view in a new browser tab and review the output of the Azure Automation Jobs, by opening the jobs and selecting Output.
     >
     > ![Screenshot of the ASRSQLFailover Azure Automation runbook job.
 The status of Zero warnings and zero errors is highlighted.](images/v-dr7.png "Automation Job status")